 This will, also, make it easier for people to understand and contribute to the open-source code when there are fewer pieces involved and the ones being used are generally well-known and well-documented.

-Here's some of the main technology being used on Tildes:
+Here are some of the main technologies being used on Tildes:

 Keep the site lightweight